Sakkari to face Swiatek in final

 Fritz beat Serbia's Miomir Kecmanovic 7-6 (7-5) 3-6 6-1 before Russia's Rublev powered past Grigor Dimitrov 7-5 6-2.

-Rafael Nadal will meet rising Spanish teenager Carlos Alcaraz in the other semi-final.
+Rafael Nadal will meet rising Spanish teenager Carlos Alcaraz in the other semi-final, with live commentary on BBC Radio 5 Live and the BBC Sport website (from 22:00 GMT).

 - Becoming Batman: Robert Pattinson reveals all about taking on the role of the caped crusader